RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 ## Installation and Setup

+### Option 1: Run in Google Colab

-> 💡 **Try RapidFire AI instantly in your browser with our pre-configured Google Colab notebook.
-No installation required.**
+> 💡 **Try RapidFire AI instantly in your browser with our adapted Google Colab notebook version of this tutorial.
+It is configured to run end-to-end in Colab with no local installation required.**
 >
 > <a target="_blank" href="https://colab.research.google.com/github/RapidFireAI/rapidfireai/blob/main/tutorial_notebooks/fine-tuning/rf-tutorial-sft-chatqa-lite.ipynb">
 >   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 > </a>

+### Option 2: Run Locally

 First, install RapidFire AI and authenticate with Hugging Face: